What are the implications for financial markets?

 If you are the CFO or the treasurer of a financial institution or another company, the time has come to ask yourself a series of questions: Have you assigned the responsibility of identifying your group's exposure to contracts linked to an IBOR to someone in your team?
 Do you know the (effects of the) fallback provisions that will be implemented in case your group does not adjust all contracts on time?
 Will your company enter into new contracts based on a given IBOR, even knowing that the index will disappear in 2021?
 Do you know the average difference between €STR and Eonia, or between SOFR and USD-LIBOR?
 Do you have enough information and data to renegotiate your contracts on advantageous terms?

 Within the IBORs-transition, institutions and countries are preparing themselves for the different benchmarks.
 PwC’s IBOR and reference rate reform specialists across the globe can help you assess, prepare and execute reforms linked to the transition.
-We can work with you across the lifecycle of the transition, including:

 We have the experience required to carry out, coordinate and formalise both qualitative and quantitative impact analyses that include valuation and hedging in your portfolios – similar to the requirements in to various ‘Dear CEO’ letters.
 Or we could review your own efforts (completeness)if you are doing the reform internally.